 The boundary $\gamma_{n}\subset \partial R_{k_{n}}$ of $D_{n}$ is non-contractible in $\partial R_{k_{n}}$.
-It is also non-contractible in $\overline{M\setminus R_{0}}$ (See Remark \ref{inj}).
+It is also non-contractible in $\overline{M\setminus R_{0}}$ (see Remark \ref{inj}).
 If $k_{n}> k$, we use Corollary \ref{general one} to find a meridian $\gamma' \subset L_{t_{n}}\cap \p R_{k}$ of $R_{k}$.
 This is in contradiction with the above claim. \end{proof}

-As a consequence, we have \begin{corollary} Let $(M, g)$ be a Riemannian manifold of positive scalar curvature and $\{R_{k}\}_{k}$ a family of handlebodies with Property (H).
-If $\pi_{1}^{\infty}(M)$ is trivial, then any complete stable minimal lamination in $(M, g)$ has the Vanishing property for $\{R_{k}\}_{k}$. \end{corollary}
+As a consequence, we have \begin{corollary} Let $(M, g)$ be a complete contractible Riemannian manifold of positive scalar curvature and $\{R_{k}\}_{k}$ a family of handlebodies with Property (H).
+If $\pi_{1}^{\infty}(M)$ is trivial, then any complete stable minimal lamination in $(M, g)$ has the Vanishing property with respect to $\{R_{k}\}_{k}$. \end{corollary}